 Attorney General Ken Paxton warns Texans that state law prohibits price gouging in the wake of a declared disaster.
 The AG’s office advises: If you feel that you are being unfairly charged for goods or services such as drinking water, food, batteries, generators, gasoline, or towing, raise the issue of price gouging with the provider.
 Speak to the provider respectfully but be frank.
 If you are unable to resolve the matter, file a complaint with the office.

-Winter Storm Uri - Court Deadlines - Important Update
+Winter Storm Uri - Supreme Court of Texas Updates

 Preparing for Future Winter Storms